How we work has changed greatly, and virtual meetings, video conferences, and team chats have become the new normal.

-Spending a few extra minutes checking notes or presentations could be the difference between pulling off a stellar meeting and gaining that sought after client and stumbling through a disorganized presentation.
+Spending a few extra minutes checking notes or presentations could be the difference between pulling off a stellar meeting and gaining that sought-after client and stumbling through a disorganized presentation.

-To help yourself feel more confident while on the camera, treat a virtual meeting exactly the same as a face to face meeting to make a lasting favorable impression on bosses, co-workers, and potential clients.
+To help yourself feel more confident while on the camera, treat a virtual meeting exactly the same as a face-to-face meeting to make a lasting favorable impression on bosses, co-workers, and potential clients.